hackersanddesigners/octomode/README.md

 `make setup`

-### Note

-It's recommended to use Firefox when working with octomode locally.
-Chrome or Chromium do not load external etherpads in iframes.

-## Use octomode on a server
+### Other configurations on the server

 * Configure the webserver to listen to the port of the flask application, for example with a subdomain
 * Expand the current https certificate for a subdomain
 * Restart nginx (`sudo service reload nginx`)
-* To keep the flask application running in the background: add a new config to supervisor (`cp /etc/supervisor/conf.d/previousexample.conf new.conf`)
+* To keep the flask application running in the background: add a new config to supervisor (`cp /etc/supervisor/conf.d/previousexample.conf /etc/supervisor/conf.d/new.conf`)
 * Restart supervisor (`sudo service reload supervisor`)

+## Use octomode locally

+It's recommended to use Firefox when working with octomode locally.
+Chrome or Chromium do not load external etherpads in iframes.

 ## Snapshots